How much do treatments cost?

 What should I wear?

 Something comfortable and loose.
-Usually, your legs and back may need to be exposed for the treatment, so it might be a good idea to bring a pair of shorts or some loose, stretchy pants that can comfortably be rolled up.
+Usually, your legs and back may need to be exposed for the treatment, so it might be a good idea to wear some loose, stretchy pants that can comfortably be rolled up.
 Short sleeve or sleeveless tops are also a good option.
-You may likely receive a back treatment, in which case, be prepared to take your shirt off.
+You may receive a back treatment, in which case, be prepared to take your shirt off.
 Also be prepared to take shoes and socks off.

 What should I do or avoid after my treatment?